-The corporate secretary's role has expanded over the years and, at a minimum, generally consists of overseeing the corporation's corporate governance regime, which will typically involve:
+The corporate secretary's role has expanded over the years and, at a minimum, generally consists of overseeing the company's corporate governance regime, which typically involves:

-- Organising and maintaining the corporation's corporate records. - Participating in and managing the requirements of formal meetings.
+- Organising and maintaining the company's corporate records. - Participating in and managing the requirements of formal meetings.

-In addition, the role of corporate secretary usually entails some reporting responsibilities to the corporation's directors and shareholders.
+Additionally, the role of corporate secretary usually entails some reporting responsibilities to the company's directors and shareholders.
 Some provinces identify certain aspects of the corporate secretary's role as falling within the practice of law.